-Peel your ginger root with a spoon or peeler and slice peeled ginger into matchsticks.
+Peel your fresh ginger root with a spoon or peeler and slice the peeled ginger into matchsticks.

 Combine ginger slices and water in a small saucepan.
 Heat over medium-high heat.
 Bring to a boil for 5 minutes, then reduce heat to low.
 Simmer for 25 minutes and stir occasionally.
 Cool completely.
 Strain the mixture through a fine-mesh strainer before storing it in an airtight container (glass jar) in the refrigerator for 2-3 weeks.

 If you'd like a brighter ginger flavor, bring the syrup back to a boil after the first step and add another six tablespoons of fresh ginger.
 Simmer for another 20 minutes, remove from heat, and follow the rest of the directions as written above.

 How to use ginger syrup

 It's great on ice cream, cocktails, pancakes, waffles or added to a glass of soda water.
 It has a shelf life of 2-3 weeks if kept in the fridge for 2-3 , so you can make it in advance if you like.
 You can use fresh ginger or dried ginger – both work well.

 swap in maple syrup or honey for sugar.